MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 - To remove a library server, select **Library** > **Library servers**.
 Select **Actions** > **Library Server** > **Remove**.

-> [!NOTE]
-> - Specify an account with administrative permissions on the server.
+Ensure that you specify an account with administrative permissions on the server.

-> - VMM provides a list of dependent resources.
-If you process VMM removes any references to the removed files on dependent resources.
+- VMM provides a list of dependent resources.
+If you process VMM, it removes any references to the removed files on dependent resources.
 When you remove a library server, the **Library Server** role is removed from the VMM agent running on the server.
 If the server isn't performing any other VMM roles, the agent is removed.
-> - If you remove a highly available library server, the cluster is removed from the **Library** view.
+- If you remove a highly available library server, the cluster is removed from the **Library** view.
 The individual cluster nodes aren't removed, but they're not displayed in the library.
 To remove the nodes from VMM, remove the VMM agent from each computer.

 ## Remove orphaned resources